Take off with CIS Abroad in 2023, $1000 off Fall programs!

 Of course, there are specific requirements that must be met in order to earn this micro-credential, including:

-Completing all of your internship work hours and receiving a positive final supervisor evaluation.
-The final evaluation will be submitted to the course instructor.
+Completing all of your internship work hours and receiving a positive final evaluation from your internship supervisor.

 HOW TO SIGN UP